nicholasdille/container-slides/120_kubernetes/02_pods_with_docker/slides.md

 ### Use cases

+Processes are isolated from each other...

-Processes seem to run on the same host
+...but still seem to run on the same host

 ### Demo